 In a similar vein, waxed cotton has been on the scene for a good while now, and is currently being used by many designers as a leather alternative.
 Visually, it’s extremely similar to patent leather, but unlike real leather, it requires minimal upkeep, and is easy to wash.
 The main issue with cotton is that it requires a great amount of water, pesticides and land for its production, which makes it a substantial drain on resources.

 Linen is another fantastic material; a plant-based fabric made from flax, which can be produced on non-arable land and processed without the use of harsh chemicals.
+Also, these mens silk pjs that everyone is talking about.

 Wool, despite being an animal product is actually a fairly environmentally friendly option, so it all depends on where you stand on that particular issue.
 Wool can happily replace many of the environmentally damaging synthetic materials we wear throughout the winter months; many of those which are vegan, but environmentally-speaking, can wreak absolute havoc.